Holders of ‘temporary visas’ such as ‘student visas’, ‘work visas’ and ‘sponsored visas’ often ask:

 (5) represent a ‘danger’ to the Australian community through ‘violent’ or ‘disruptive’ activities.

 The Minister for Immigration – or those to which he ‘delegates’ (gives) authority decide whether a person passes the ‘character test’.

 A ‘substantial criminal record’ is defined by section 158(7) as where:

 - a person has been sentenced to death in any country, or

 - a person has been sentenced to life imprisonment in any country, or

-- a person has been sentenced to a term of imprisonment of 2 years or more in any country, or
+- a person has been sentenced to a term of imprisonment of 2 years or more in any country (since the writing of this article, this has been reduced to 12 months), or

 - a person has been sentenced to more than one term of imprisonment, the total of which is 2 years or more, or